nicolopomini/BachelorThesis/README.md

 # BachelorThesis
 Repository for my bachelor thesis @ Università di Trento
-## Develop models for detecting life event on social networks
+## Life event detection on social media
-Made @ U_Hopper, Trento
+Made @ U\-Hopper, Trento

+In this thesis is purposed a software solution that analyzes a user's social timeline to understand whether she has lived a specific life event: a wedding or a birth of a child.